NightMean/hacsyoutubelive/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)
 # youtube

-_A platform which give you info about the newest live video on a channel._
+_A platform which give you info about the newest video on a channel._

 **This uses web scraping, a better implementation will be to use the API.**